VolitionRx (NYSE:VNRX) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of VolitionRx (NYSE:VNRX – Free Report) in a report issued on Friday morning.
+StockNews.com began coverage on shares of VolitionRx (NYSE:VNRX – Free Report) in a research note released on Saturday.
 The firm issued a sell rating on the stock.

-Separately, Cantor Fitzgerald reiterated an overweight rating and set a $2.50 price target on shares of VolitionRx in a report on Wednesday, March 27th.
+Separately, Cantor Fitzgerald reiterated an overweight rating and issued a $2.50 target price on shares of VolitionRx in a research note on Wednesday, March 27th.

-VolitionRx (NYSE:VNRX – Get Free Report) last announced its quarterly earnings results on Monday, March 25th.
-The company reported ($0.11) earnings per share (EPS) for the quarter.
-The firm had revenue of $0.24 million for the quarter, compared to analyst estimates of $0.50 million.
-As a group, analysts forecast that VolitionRx will post -0.4 EPS for the current year.
+VolitionRx (NYSE:VNRX – Get Free Report) last issued its quarterly earnings data on Monday, March 25th.
+The company reported ($0.11) earnings per share for the quarter.
+The business had revenue of $0.24 million during the quarter, compared to the consensus estimate of $0.50 million.
+As a group, equities analysts predict that VolitionRx will post -0.4 EPS for the current fiscal year.

-A hedge fund recently bought a new stake in VolitionRx stock.
-Silverberg Bernstein Capital Management LLC acquired a new stake in VolitionRx Limited (NYSE:VNRX – Free Report) during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund acquired 147,038 shares of the company’s stock, valued at approximately $105,000.
-Silverberg Bernstein Capital Management LLC owned 0.19% of VolitionRx at the end of the most recent quarter.
-8.09% of the stock is owned by institutional investors.
+An institutional investor recently bought a new position in VolitionRx stock.
+Silverberg Bernstein Capital Management LLC purchased a new stake in shares of VolitionRx Limited (NYSE:VNRX – Free Report) in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor purchased 147,038 shares of the company’s stock, valued at approximately $105,000.
+Silverberg Bernstein Capital Management LLC owned about 0.19% of VolitionRx as of its most recent filing with the Securities & Exchange Commission.
+Institutional investors own 8.09% of the company’s stock.

 About VolitionRx